 The retail merchandise business is highly sensitive to changes in overall economic and political conditions that impact consumer confidence and spending.
 Various economic conditions affect the level of disposable income consumers have available to spend on the merchandise we offer, including unemployment rates, interest rates, taxation, energy costs, the availability of consumer credit, the price of gasoline, consumer confidence in future economic conditions and general business conditions.
+Due to the Company's concentration of stores in energy producing regions, recent declining conditions in these regions could adversely affect the Company's sales.
 Consumer purchases of discretionary items and other retail products generally decline during recessionary periods, and also may decline at other times when changes in consumer spending patterns affect us unfavorably.
 In addition, any significant decreases in shopping mall traffic could also have an adverse effect on our results of operations.